ruanyf/es6tutorial/docs/style.md

 $ eslint index.js
 index.js
-  1:1  error  Unexpected var, use let or const instead          no-var 1:5  error  unusued is defined but never used                 no-unused-vars 4:5  error  Expected indentation of 2 characters but found 4  indent 4:5  error  Unexpected var, use let or const instead          no-var 5:5  error  Expected indentation of 2 characters but found 4  indent
+  1:1  error  Unexpected var, use let or const instead          no-var 1:5  error  unused is defined but never used                 no-unused-vars 4:5  error  Expected indentation of 2 characters but found 4  indent 4:5  error  Unexpected var, use let or const instead          no-var 5:5  error  Expected indentation of 2 characters but found 4  indent